Indian Nose (Mayan Nose) – Lake Atitlán, Guatemala: A Detailed Guide

 -

-Altitude: The summit of Indian Nose stands at 2,863 meters (9,393 feet), so be prepared for slightly thinner air if you’re not accustomed to high altitudes.
+Altitude: The summit reaches 2,863 meters (9,393 feet).
+Be prepared for thinner air if you’re not used to high elevations.

 -